jworender/lle/Cases/Case_1/README.md

 It utilizes the script files "functions.R" and "rectify.R" within the "Code" directory in this repository, which are used to define the functions that are called below.
 This document will create all of the synthetic data, fit the data to a model, and then display the results.
-Anyone interested is invited to fork the repository and change the settings for the purposes of self-demonstration.
+Anyone interested is invited to clone or fork the repository and change the settings for the purposes of self-demonstration.
 The verbiage here reflects the text in the paper, but in some cases figures or examples that are present here were cut in that document to stay within a ten page limit.

 ## Generate the Data

 The data generation script is in the file named "build_case_1_data.R".
 It will generate three files: 1) dset, 2) dset_train, 3) dset_test.
-The "dset" file is a consolidated data set, and "dset_train" and "dset_test" are mutually exclusive subsets of "dset".
+The "dset" file is a consolidated data set, and "dset_train" and "dset_test" files are mutually exclusive subsets of "dset".
 This document can be run it as a notebook, bock by block, or it can also be knitted into an html document if desired.

 The "relevant" data is taken from curves 5, 8, 9, 10, 13, 25, and 30.
 They are
 marked "RELEVANT" in the chart title.
 The plots generated from the next code